 Let's face it.
 Pain is, well... a pain.
 It can make you feel like you have no control over your own life.
 The activities you used to love to participate in can become a chore, something you have to endure or aren't able to do at all.
 The fascinating thing about pain is that it comes in many different forms and stems from numerous causes.
-Here are a few things about that no so pleasant sensation that are sure to surprise you.
+These are the inner workings of pain.

 1. Redheads Feel More Pain